ot4i/ace-demo-pipeline/README.md

 ## Technology and target options

-This repo can be built in several different ways, and can deploy to different targets:
+This repo can be built in several different ways, and can deploy to different targets (see [Getting started](#getting-started)) for suggestions on choosing if unsure how to choose):

 ![Pipeline overview](/demo-infrastructure/images/pipelines-overview.jpg)